Melvynx/Ticket0_flask/README.md

 > public repo for my teacher to see.

-the objectif is for know (26 mars 2020) :
+the objectif is for learn (26 mars 2020) :
 * learn